JakobStrozberg/JakobStrozberg/README.md

 ---

 ## Welcome!
-Here are some quick highlights:
+Here are some quick highlights of my work:

 **Researcher @ Autonomous Vehicles Laboratory**
 - Developed a computer-vision software predicting future pedestrian motion with deep neural networks based on posture and environment (MSE: 500 px).